Tech Director - Jasmin Rubinovitz

 Screen Style Variations

-Temporal organisation Given the time sensitivity of the
+Temporal organization Given the time sensitivity of the

 session as well as the hundreds